sse-labs/cophi/README.md

 #### Volumes
 - packages input: `-v ./path/to/packages/dir/:/volumes/packages/`
 - configuration input: `-v ./path/to/config.json:/volumes/config.json`
+    - [example](#configuration-file) of a config file
 - feature map output: `-v ./path/to/ftr_map.json:/volumes/ftr_map.json`
 - log directory output: `-v ./path/to/log/dir/:/volumes/logs/`

 #### Command-Line Options
 - `--chunk-size/-cs {HOW MANY PACKAGES TO PROCESS AT A TIME}`
+    - how many packages to analyze at a time in between saving results
 - `--max-bins/-mb {MAX NUMBER OF BINARIES A PACKAGE CAN HAVE}`
+    - most packages have between 1 and 5 binaries, as reference
 - `--timeout/-t {TIMEOUT (IN MINUTES) FOR ANALYZING A PACKAGE}`
+    - the time it takes to analyze packages varies wildly, but 15 minutes should allow a good number of packages to finish

 ### `dcpp_filter` usage
 This container, given a feature map and a list of filters, outputs the packages matching the list of features.